psychemedia/winter-tales/src/gawain_notes.md

 She smiles sweetly at him:

 "Good morning, Sire.
 How deeply you seem to sleep...
-But now, I have you trapped!" and laughing, she pins him down beneath the bed clothes.
+But now, I have you trapped!" and, with that, laughing, she pins him down beneath the bed clothes.

 He responds, as __any virtuous knight would do__.
-"I... how might I help you?
+"I... how might I help you, my lady?
 If you would just let me get up, and get dressed, I'd gladly be at your service."

-But still she pinned him down.
+But still she pins him down.
 "That won't be necessary, *Sir* Gawain.
-Sir Gawain who is feared through the land, yet somehow seems to be trapped by a mere lady" and she giggled again.
+Sir Gawain who is feared through the land, yet somehow seems to be trapped by a mere lady" and she giggles again.
 "And with my husband out all day too....
 And the servants all asleep...
 And my maids probably with them.
-The door is bolted, so I'll take my time, and I expect you will do what you will..."
+The door is bolted, so I'll take my time, and I expect you'll do what you will..."

 Now, as __any virtuous knight would do__, Sir Gawain stifled back an embarrassed cough, and struggling for something else to say, thanked the Lady for praising him so, but said he was not so worthy.
 He was the least of the knights, and,..

-"Oh, but if you are Gawain, as you say you are," and she started to sing his praises again.
+"Oh, but if you *are* Gawain, as you say you are," and she started to sing his praises again...

 "I thank you again", said Sir Gawain, "but I hardly merit such respect.
-Whereas you, erm, you are truly... joyful, and... generous..." and he flattered her as some form of self-defence.
+Whereas you, erm, you are truly... joyful, and... erm... generous..." and he flattered her as best he could as some form of self-defence.

 And so it was, pinned down as he was, he deflected each of her advances, and avoided each of her approaches, until at last she said she would leave him in peace...

-And then she laughed and bade her farewell.
+And hen she laughed and bade her farewell.
 "I was right..." she said, "you could never be Sir Gawain..."

-And to that he took affront.
-"But why-ever not, my Lady?"
+But to that, he took affront.
+"But why ever not, my Lady?"

 "I have heard the stories", she said, "of you knights of the Round Table.
 You ruffians.
 How could the real Sir Gawain never even crave a kiss after we have had such a lovely time together."

-"But my Lady", he said, "I never meant to offend...", but before he could finish, she returned to the bedside and gave him the sweetest goodbye kiss.
+"But my Lady", he said, "I never meant to offend...", and before he could finish, she had returned to the bedside and given him the sweetest goodbye kiss.

-And promptly left.
+And then promptly left.

 Gawain jumped out of bed, and pulled on some clothes __— and whether he had a cold shower first I surely don't know — and headed off to Mass, *and then a leisurely breakfast*__, where he was seated between the Lady, and the old crone, and all was good between them.